snehadas/snehadas.github.io/_pages/supervision.md

 ---
 layout: archive
-title: "Supervision (Supervisor & Co-supervisor)"
+title: "Supervision (As a supervisor & co-supervisor)"
 permalink: /supervision/
 author_profile: true
 redirect_from: